Q: What type of academic support does Becker College provide?

 Q: How many students attend Becker College?

-More than 1,800 students enroll annually at Becker College, representing 30 states and 11 countries.
+Close to 1,700 students enroll annually at Becker College, representing 30 states and 11 countries.
 Our size creates a friendly campus atmosphere, with one-to-one student-faculty interaction.

 Q: Are the campuses safe?